Their neighbors couldn’t get to vaccine sites. So they created ‘Joe’s Covee Car’ and offered free rides.

 Until late December, when U.S. officials approved the first coronavirus vaccines.
 That’s when Cicchetti had an idea: What if he turned the hatchback into a covid-19 mobile that could take people unable to get to their vaccine appointments free of charge?

-Cicchetti spent months in his garage gluing dryer balls to PVCs, spray-painting them and then adhering them to his car’s hood and roof.
+Cicchetti spent months in his garage gluing dryer balls to PVC pipes, spray-painting them and then adhering them to his car’s hood and roof.
 The couple initially intended to call the service “Joe’s Corona Car” but Facebook wouldn’t let them use the name, they said.
-Instead, they went with “Joey’s Covee Car” because Limburg’s daughter, who is a nurse at a covid-19 ward, mentioned many of her colleagues informally referred to the virus as “covee.”
+Instead, they went with “Joe’s Covee Car” because Limburg’s daughter, who is a nurse at a covid-19 ward, mentioned many of her colleagues informally referred to the virus as “covee.”

-After setting up their Facebook page last month, it quickly became clear that neighbors needed the help.
+After setting up their Facebook page last month, it quickly became clear neighbors needed the help.

-“If you don’t have a car in Hunterdon County it’s really difficult to get to a vaccine appointment,” Cicchetti said.
+“If you don’t have a car in Hunterdon County, it’s really difficult to get to a vaccine appointment,” Cicchetti said.
 “How are these people going to get their shots?”

 Once the couple was fully vaccinated earlier this month, they took “Joe’s Covee Car” to the streets.
 Anyone who lives in their county or a neighboring one can contact them via Facebook, phone or email.
 “As long as one of us is available, we will pick them up,” Limburg said.